 Please note that I am not saying Christ isn’t going to come in 2027, 2028 or 2031, because I don’t know what year He is coming and He could come any year even one of those, however, I want to address the theology of time setting of the second coming in general and if it’s supported in the Bible.

-The setting of the mentioned dates is tied to calculating the year of jubilee or the 6000-year mark after either Christ baptism or resurrection.
+The setting of the mentioned dates is tied to calculating the year of jubilee or the 6000-year mark after either Christ’s baptism, speech in Nazareth, or His resurrection.
 And before the year 2000, it was popular for many to think this marked the end of the 6000 years and many expected an apocalypse back then.
 And for those who believe Jesus had to have been born 5 to 4 years BC because of Herod dying in 4 BC, considered the 6000-year mark to be a few years before the year 2000.
 However, all these dates came and went.
-The next mark for many was placing the 4000 years to the baptism or crucifixion of Christ instead of the birth, and these are the dates we are challenged with now
+The next mark for many was placing the 4000 years to the baptism, sermon, or crucifixion of Christ instead of the birth, and these are the dates we are challenged with now

 Calculating the end of the 6000 years by using the Bible alone can be a little tricky and that is why you will see different calculations landing on different dates.
 The Bible presents a timeline through the birth of key generations and also through their detailed king’s list.
 Especially in the time of the kings, there seem to be some holes that are evident to everyone.
 So counting exact is very hard.
 Did the kings overlap each other?
 Did they count a full year even if the King was inaugurated six months into the year?
 The Bible isn’t specific when it comes to months.
 Evidently the giving and taking of months for over 300 year will amount to a few years that can’t be counted.
 A few places there seem to be uncertainty in the timeline.
 The question is if God deliberately allowed these holes.
 In Luke and Septuaginta we find that in the generations leading up to Abraham one man is mentioned which age and name is not included in Genesis.
 It’s claimed he was left out in Genesis because of his sins but that leaves us with another time gap that is not accounted for.